 It is important to realise everyone produces sputum as part of the body’s normal defence mechanisms.
 It’s how the lungs and airways keep themselves clear and clean.

-You may find your chest remains productive with phlegm following an admission to hospital.
+You may find your chest remains productive with phlegm following an infection with COVID.
 Your breathing may be noisier than normal, and you maybe short of breath following a chest infection.

 It is important to continue to clear the secretions from your lungs.
 This will reduce the chance of recurrent chest infections, allows you to breathe more freely during exercise and everyday activities and help reduce any uncontrolled coughing.

 The breathing exercises below will help you to effectively and efficiently clear your phlegm.
 It is important not to force clearance and make sure you give yourself plenty of time to rest during and after.

 Make sure you are sitting upright and comfortably.

 Take a slow, deep breath in through your nose and hold it at the top for a count of 3 (if you can) then let it go gently from your mouth.
 Repeat 3-4 times.

 Gentle, relaxed breathing for 20-30 seconds (breathing control, see breathlessness section).

 Repeat steps 2 and 3 through 3 times.